luckyshot/CRMx/README.md

 Form field types
 ---------------

 It's very easy to customize CRMx to your own needs.
-You just need to modify the <code>$form</code> PHP array and the app will take care of the rest.
+You just need to modify the <code>$form</code> PHP array in <code>config.php</code> and the app will take care of the rest.

 ### Textbox